 Learn the tricks of the trade from South Australia’s very own master chefs; create award-winning dishes using our regions’ best local produce.

 It’s no secret, South Australia is known for its fantastic food.
-Adelaide is overflowing with quality restaurants, and less than an hour away lie gourmet hotspots: the Adelaide Hills, Barossa, McLaren Vale and Clare Valley.
-Though your wallet and waistline may protest, you could literally spend weeks – even months – eating and drinking your way around SA.
+Adelaide is overflowing with quality restaurants, and less than an hour away lie gourmet hotspots: the Adelaide Hills, Barossa, McLaren Vale and, a bit further afield, the Clare Valley.

-You’ll be pleased to know there’s an answer: cooking schools.
-Learn the tricks of the trade from SA’s very own master chefs; create award-winning dishes using our regions’ best produce, then take home the recipe to recreate for years to come.
+The answer: cooking schools.
+Learn the tricks of the trade from South Australia's very own master chefs and create award-winning dishes using our regions’ best produce.

-Sticky Rice Cooking School can be found in the lush, leafy Adelaide Hills town of Stirling.
-Passionate foodie, Claire Fuller was fed up with the blandness of celebrity-led cooking classes, soulless kitchens and strict recipes, so she took matters into her own hands and set up Sticky Rice.
-What sets Fuller’s cooking school apart is its unique venue, (complete with modern, state-of-the-art kitchen and stately antique furniture), hands-on teaching approach, and inclusive, in-depth coaching.
+Sticky Rice Cooking School can be found in the lush, leafy Adelaide Hills town of Stirling - just 20 minutes drive from Adelaide.
+Passionate foodie, Claire Fuller set up Sticky Rice and created a unique venue, (complete with modern, state-of-the-art kitchen and stately antique furniture) with a hands-on teaching approach, and inclusive, in-depth coaching.

 Learn how to cook Thai, Indian, Spanish and Vietnamese cuisine, and discover the history behind each dish.
-Rest assured you’ll be taught by the best, with classes led by well-known local and interstate chefs.
 After perfecting your craft, loosen your belt and feast, banquet-style, on the fruits of your labour.

-Set in South Australia’s gourmet capital - the Barossa - Casa Carboni is a trip to regional Italy, only 45 minutes away from Adelaide.
-Co-owner Matteo Carboni’s love of food stems back to his childhood in the north of Italy, where is Nonna Pia taught him to make fresh pasta, with produce “il contadino” (straight from the farmer).
+Set in South Australia’s gourmet capital - the Barossa - Casa Carboni is a trip to regional Italy but just an hour's drive from Adelaide.
+Co-owner Matteo Carboni’s love of food stems from his childhood in northern Italy where his Nonna Pia taught him to make fresh pasta, with produce “il contadino” (straight from the farmer).
 His wife, Fiona, is a wine connoisseur, having travelled the globe, developing portfolios for boutique Australian wine producers.

-After years of globetrotting and seeking out small producers of wine and food, Casa Carboni – a pairing of Matteo’s passion for Italian cuisine and Fiona’s extensive wine knowledge – was born.
+Casa Carboni showcases Matteo’s passion for Italian cuisine and Fiona’s extensive wine knowledge.
 Designed for small groups, learn how to cook traditional pasta dishes and Italian desserts using the Barossa’s finest produce.
 When you’re done, enjoy in beautiful surrounds with a glass of specially-selected local wine.

 We all love eating cheese, but making it - well, that’s a different story.
-Located in quaint, kitsch but undeniably cosy Hahndorf, Udder Delights runs a range of lessons for the wannabe home cheesemaker.
-Classes take place in the cellar of award-winning Udder Delights shop and café.
-Classes focus on the fun/romanticism of cheesemaking, rather than nitty-gritty science and technicalities.
+Located in Hahndorf, just 30 minutes drive from Adelaide, Udder Delights runs a range of lessons for the wanna-be home cheesemaker.
+Classes take place in Udder Delights' cheese cellar and focus on the fun of cheesemaking, rather than nitty-gritty science and technicalities.